codicille/edsa/README.md

     grunt
     open http://localhost:9002

+### Release version

+Update `package.json` version and then use the `grunt dist` task to release a new version in `dist` folder.
+Make a commit to tag version release.

+    grunt dist
+    git commit -m "Release v1.0.0"
+    git tag v1.0.0
+    git push --tags

 ## Credits & license

 EDSA source is released under GNU General Public License Version 3.
 See [LICENSE](LICENSE) for details.